qwerdenkerXD/prot-fin-dev/experiments/recog_with_fft/README.md

-# Recognition with Fast Fourier Transformation
+# Recognition with Fast Fourier Transformation <br> v0.4-exp-uniref_sampling
 `NOTE: This README and the code are updated synchronously.`

-The concept of this experiment is to generate a vector of values from an amino acid sequence, using one factor of [the table of Kidera factors](../../materials/Amino_Acid_Kidera_Factors.csv), for now.
-These factors represent the 10 most identifying features of amino acids.<br>
-With doing a Short Time Fourier Transformation (STFT) on the created vector, it is now possible to find structual features in the sequence to create a specific constellation of them.

-Now, instead of looking on text-based likelihood, the goal is to identify a protein by its own sequence from this constellation, so it needs to be unique like a fingerprint, but still similar to related sequences of the same family and less similar to others.
+This experiment is to increase specificity in peak selection.
+To select peaks with amplitudes that are significantly high or low for a specific kidera factor, millions of random windows will be sampled and calculated to identify these amplitudes.

+The goal is to stop inflating the database with frequent hashes.

 ---